Precoding and Scheduling for AoI Minimization in MIMO Broadcast Channels: Converse of Theorem

 Property ii) can be shown by noticing that starting to transmit an older update instead of the newly generated one at time $t$ leads to higher AoI when the update is delivered.

 Property iii) is based on the following observation: Assume the DoF is not fully utilized during the transmission of an update $\wv^{(k)}_t$ before it is delivered in time $d$, i.e., in a time slot $t'$, $t\leq t'<d$, the DoF allocated to user $k$ is less than $N$, and the total DoF allocated to all users is less than $M$.
 Then we can allocate at least one more DoF to the user $k$ in time slot $t'$ without affecting the DoF allocation to other users.
 Thus, one more symbol from $\wv^{(k)}_t$ can be delivered in time $t'$, potentially reducing the time used to deliver $\wv^{(k)}_t$.
-Since an earlier delivery will strictly improve the AoI, the original policy cannot be optimal.
+Since an earlier delivery will strictly improve the AoI, the new policy performs better or at least the same as the original policy.

 Property iv) can be proved through contradiction: assume under the optimal policy two updates $\wv^{(k)}_{t_1}$ and $\wv^{(k)}_{t_2}$, $t_1<t_2$, are delivered to user $k$ at time $d_1$ and $d_2$, $d_1<d_2$, respectively.
 Assume $d_1> t_2$.
 Since $\wv^{(k)}_{t_2}$ must be transmitted at time $t_2$, at least one of its symbols is delivered to user $k$ at time $t_2$.
 Meanwhile, since $\wv^{(k)}_{t_1}$ is not delivered until $d_1$, we can always switch the transmission of one symbol from $\wv^{(k)}_{t_2}$ with another symbol from $\wv^{(k)}_{t_1}$ that is delivered at $d_1$ under the original scheme.
 This potentially shortens the delivery time for $\wv^{(k)}_{t_1}$ without affecting the delivery time of $\wv^{(k)}_{t_2}$, which improves the AoI. \end{proof}